 PERSONAL PSYCHOANALYSIS FEES

-- Personal psychotherapy fees are arranged privately with the personal psychoanalyst
+- Personal psychoanalysis fees are arranged privately with the approved personal psychoanalyst.

 - Adjusted fee training analysis is available, dependent on financial circumstances.